charles-ivy-wang/Google-2.0-Clone/README.md

 # Gemini Clone
 This is a Gemini clone project built to practice and strengthen core React concepts such as hooks, context API, and component design.
-The project was completed over the course of three days and serves as a hands-on learning tool to reinforce React fundamentals while also experimenting with UI behavior and API integration.
+The project was completed over the course of three days and serves as a hands-on learning tool to reinforce React fundamentals while also experimenting with UI behavior and API integration. <b>A detailed design document is coming soon!</b>

 ### 🚀 Features
 - Interactive flashcard-style prompt suggestions, randomly generated